art-mth/arthurmathies.github.io/about.md

 This site is where I ramble about all things that interest me and that seem worth writing about during my journey to becoming a software ninja and explorer in an ever changing world.
 I am sharing this to map this journey for myself and everyone who is interested and hopefully spread my love for creating cool things.

-Currently I am intensively diving into the fascinating world of JavaScript, which seems to be a great tool for making the applications I love.

-I hope you enjoy my site and definitely hit me up at <a href="mailto:arthur.mathies@googlemail.com">arthur.mathies@googlemail.com</a> if you have questions or comments about anything on my site.
+I hope you enjoy my site and definitely hit me up at <a href="mailto:arthur.mathies@gmail.com">arthur.mathies@gmail.com</a> if you have questions or comments about anything on my site.

 Also check out my recent <a href="/projects">Projects</a> and my [LinkedIn](https://linkedin.com/in/arthurmathies) or [Github](https://github.com/arthurmathies) if you are interested.